 But a husband cannot fulfill this command on his own any more than he can fulfill God’s command to be fruitful and multiply on his own.
 For a husband to find satisfaction in his wife’s body and for him to be ravished by his wife’s sexual love requires active participation rather than just passive participation on his wife’s part to accomplish these goals.

 In order to do this a wife must make her husband to believe and feel that her body is available to satisfy his sexual desires whenever he wishes.
-She must seduce him with her body and her sexual love for him.
+She must ravish him with her body and her sexual love for him.

 A woman who simply spreads her legs and gives sex in a frigid manner is not cooperating with her husband to fulfill the command of God which requires BOTH their participation to fulfill.
 Wives must not just submit to sexual relations with their husbands but they must also give their husbands something to be ravished by!

 In this article, we simply showed the command of God found in Proverbs 5:19 that women should sexually satisfy their husbands with their bodies and ravish their husbands with their sexual love.
 But we did not talk about how a woman could act out this command and set about to ravish her husband.